Hackney-Enterprises-Inc/scarlett-player/docs/contributing.md

 Merging a changeset to `main` makes `release.yml` open (or update) a `chore: release packages` PR on the `changeset-release/main` branch.
-Merging that PR versions all seventeen packages together, publishes each to npm through trusted publishing (OIDC, no token), tags `v<version>`, creates the GitHub release, and uploads the embed bundles to the CDN through `scripts/upload-cdn.sh`.
+Merging that PR versions all eighteen packages together, publishes each to npm through trusted publishing (OIDC, no token), tags `v<version>`, creates the GitHub release, and uploads the embed bundles to the CDN through `scripts/upload-cdn.sh`.
 Versions are never bumped by hand.